Drafting Separation Agreements

 A SAPCR is only necessary for situations where a divorce is not pending.
 Once a couple has initiated the divorce process, the judge overseeing the case could issue a temporary order that determines where the children will live, who will make the important decisions regarding their health and wellbeing, and which parent will be responsible for paying child support.

 When there is no divorce case, a SAPCR is the best option to secure a court order regarding child custody and visitation.
 This type of order is ideal for married parents who have separated but are not yet ready to pursue divorce.
 An attorney in Pearland could assist with pursuing a SAPCR by drafting an agreement for the parents to follow during separation.

 One advantage of resolving a separation amicably is the power to make decisions without the need for court intervention.
 If two parents choose to separate without filing for divorce, they have the power to make any arrangement they choose regarding where and how their children live.
 A lawyer in Pearland could help negotiate the terms of a separation agreement with the other spouse.

 There are numerous options available to a family, depending on their circumstances.
 While some parents opt to shuffle children back and forth between two houses, others may take a different approach.
 This could involve leaving the children in the family home while the parents rotate which nights they will stay there.

 Call A Pearland Separations Agreement Attorney Today

 If you are considering a separation from your spouse and you have children, it is vital to take their needs into account.
 For many parents, issues of child custody are the most important aspects of a separation agreement.

 Let a Pearland separation agreements lawyer assist you in drafting an arrangement that is fair and reasonable.
-Call today to speak with a compassionate member of our team could help you start the process and open channels of communication with your ex.
+Call today at 281-975-0307 in Houston or at 512-572-1207 in Austin to speak with a compassionate member of our team who could help you start the process and open channels of communication with your ex.